TellinaTool/nl2bash/README.md

 ## Data Statistics

-Our corpus consists of a diverse set of Bash utilities and flags: 102 unique utilities, 206 unique flags and 15 reserved tokens.
+Our corpus contain a diverse set of Bash utilities and flags: 102 unique utilities, 206 unique flags and 15 reserved tokens.

-In our experiments, the set of ~10,000 NL-bash command pairs are splitted into train, dev and test sets based on the criteria that neither a natural language description nor a Bash command appears in more than one split.
+In our experiments, the set of ~10,000 NL-bash command pairs are splitted into train, dev and test sets such that neither a natural language description nor a Bash command appears in more than one split.

 The statistics of the data split is tabulated below.
 (A command template is defined as a Bash command with all of its arguments replaced by their semantic types.)